 How do I access the Kids' Storybooks?

-Most people will be able to access these books without login from the Kids eBooks page or other kids' pages on our website.
-If your internet service address does not register as Kansas, you will need to login with a Kansas Library eCard.
+Most people will be able to access these books without needing to login from the Kids eBooks page or other kids' pages on our website.
+If your internet service address does not register you as in Kansas, you will need to login with a Kansas Library eCard.
 Britannica E-STAX (nonfiction ebooks for kids) also has a banner on the Kids eBooks page.